hugaped/MBNMAdose/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added a reference and DOI for the method to the description.
+* Standard license used in description.
+LICENSE files removed from home directory.

 ## Test environments